Bringing People On Stage

 Once invited, their status in the People tab updates to Invited on stage.
 The attendee will receive a prompt to accept or decline the invitation.

-Revoking an Invitation: If you accidentally invite someone or need to rescind the invite:
+Revoking an Invitation: If you accidentally invite someone or need to resend the invite:

 Hover over their name.